 Teaching University vs. Research University

 A teaching university is focused on students and strives to make their success a top priority.
-The benefits of a teaching university include the focus on student needs, the assurance and confidence that each student is getting the most out of their courses and the relevant information from knowledgeable professors who care.
+The benefits of a teaching university include the focus on student needs and the assurance and confidence that each student is getting the most out of their courses and the relevant information from knowledgeable professors who care.

 A research university, as the name suggests, focuses on research.
-Students are able to research and study within their chosen field, and may have the opportunity to work with experts on research projects.
+Students are able to research and study within their chosen field and may have the opportunity to work with experts on research projects.
 This usually gives students the opportunity to work with the latest technology and resources for subjects that heavily rely on research.